Community detection in temporal multilayer networks, with an application to correlation networks: Multilayer modularity maximization

 where $B_{ijs}$ denotes the $(i,j)^{\text{th}}$ entry of $\p{B}_s$.
 Equation \eqref{EQ3.4} clearly separates intra-layer contributions (left term) from inter-layer contributions (right term) to the multilayer quality function.

 In practice, one can solve this multilayer modularity-maximization problem with the Louvain heuristic in subsection \ref{Subsection2.2} by using the multilayer modularity matrix $\p{\mathcal{B}}$ instead of the single-layer modularity matrix $\p{B}$ as an input (the number of nodes in the first iteration of phase 1 becomes $N\vert\mathcal{T}\vert$ instead of $N$).
-It is clear from \eqref{EQ3.4} that inter-layer merges decrease the value of the multilayer quality function when $\omega < 0$, so we only consider $\omega \geq 0$.
-Furthermore, although merging pairs of nodes with $\mathcal{B}_{ij} = 0$ into the same set does not change the value of the quality function, we will assume in the rest of the paper that sets in globally optimal partitions of the multilayer modularity-maximization problem \eqref{EQ3.4} do not contain disconnected components in the $N\vert\mathcal{T}\vert$-node weighted graph with adjacency matrix $\p{\mathcal{B}}$.
+In this case, the initial partition consists of $N\vert\mathcal{T}\vert$ singletons.
+One first places each of the $N\vert\mathcal{T}\vert$ nodes into a set (possibly where it already is) that results in the largest increase of multilayer modularity.
+We then iterate this procedure on a reduced network (as defined in subsection \ref{Subsection2.2}) until the heuristic converges.
+It is clear from \eqref{EQ3.4} that placing nodes from different layers into the same set, which we call an inter-layer \emph{merge}, decreases the value of the multilayer quality function when $\omega < 0$, so we only consider $\omega \geq 0$.
+As with single-layer networks, we assume that each of the partitions in the set $\mathcal{C}$ of $N\vert\mathcal{T}\vert$-node partitions contains sets that do not have multiple connected components in the graph with adjacency matrix $\mathcal{B}$.

 In Section \ref{Section5}, we try to gain some insight into how to interpret a globally optimal multilayer partition by proving several properties that it satisfies.
-The results that we show are \emph{independent} of the choice of matrices $\p{B}_1,\ldots,\p{B}_{\vert\mathcal{T}\vert}$, so (for example) they still apply when one uses the stability quality function in \eqref{EQ2.11} on each layer instead of the modularity quality function.
-For ease of writing (and because modularity is the quality function that we use in our computational experiments of Section \ref{Section5}), we will continue to refer to the maximization problem \eqref{EQ3.4} as a multilayer modularity maximization problem.
+The results that we show hold for \emph{any} choice of matrices $\p{B}_1,\ldots,\p{B}_{\vert\mathcal{T}\vert}$, so (for example) they still apply when one uses the stability quality function in \eqref{EQ2.11} on each layer instead of the modularity quality function.
+For ease of writing (and because modularity is the quality function that we use in our computational experiments of Section \ref{Section5}), we will continue to refer to the maximization problem \eqref{EQ3.4} as a multilayer modularity-maximization problem.